Hot weather is a major concern and can lead to race meetings being rescheduled or abandoned.

 - have covered or shaded concrete walkways to prevent burning of pads when walking greyhounds around properties/race tracks;

-- have access to cooling vests for after exercise and racing or only exercised in the coolest parts of the day; **
+- have access to cooling vests for after exercise and racing or only exercise in the coolest parts of the day; **

 - have good air flow in trailers at all times; in high teens or low 20s temperatures, a trailer with only one whirly vent in the roof can be like an oven.